-Under applicable US federal income tax rules, an OP that is deemed to be a "publicly traded partnership" is also generally subject to entity-level taxation, unless the nature of its income and operations make it eligible for continued pass-through treatment under applicable rules, notwithstanding that it is publicly traded (as is the case with listed master limited partnerships).
+Under applicable federal income tax rules, an OP that is deemed to be a "publicly traded partnership" is also generally subject to entitylevel taxation, unless the nature of its income and operations make it eligible for continued pass-through treatment under applicable rules, notwithstanding that it is publicly traded (as is the case with listed master limited partnerships).
 A partnership is "publicly traded" for this purpose if, among other things, its interests are "readily tradable on a secondary market or the substantial equivalent thereof."
-For more information on the taxation of publicly traded partnerships, see Practice Note, Taxation of Publicly Traded Partnerships.
+For more information on the taxation of publicly traded partnerships, see Practice Note, Taxation of Publicly Traded Partnerships (9-501-0947).

-However, there is an exemption from these rules for partnerships having both of the following characteristics:
+However, there is an exemption from these rules for partnerships:

-- The partnership's interests were issued in a private placement not required to be registered under the Securities Act. - The partnership has no more than 100 partners.
+- Whose interests were issued in a private placement not required to be registered under the Securities Act. - That have no more than 100 partners.

-When this exemption is or may become unavailable (because the OP has more than 100 partners), restrictions on exchanges may be imposed to prevent the creation of a secondary market or the substantial equivalent in the OP Units.
+When this exemption is unavailable (because the OP has more than 100 partners), additional restrictions on exchanges may be imposed to prevent the creation of a secondary market or the substantial equivalent in the OP Units.
 These additional restrictions may include: